MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--people-and-communities-competency.md

 - Staff profiles, accessible to colleagues, are absent or largely unmaintained; there is no expectation that profiles are completed and updated.
 Any that do exist are likely to be limited to identifying who works in the organization and in which department (with contact information).
 Hard copy staff directories may be in use.
 - Organization charts are created manually, inconsistently published, and frequently out of date.
 They may also be shared via email to department members.
 - Because staff have no access to a reliable directory and may not know the best communication mechanisms to use, colleagues are often overlooked or uninformed.
 Long-term staff are frequently interrupted with requests for their knowledge, even when others might have been able to assist.
-- People use �ǣreply all��� despite the impact this has in colleagues��� inboxes.
+- People use "reply all" despite the impact this has in colleagues' inboxes.
 Employees are unable to easily identify who-does-what in the organization, find subject matter experts, or understand the reporting structure.
 Requests for expertise and questions are often asked via email and then forwarded around the company until the correct subject matter expert is identified; minimal shared insights are created.
 - There is no company guidance on where to have different types of conversations, share interests, or seek advice and engagement from colleagues.
 - No process exists for discovering whether colleagues have particular skills, areas of expertise, or common interests and values.
 Communities of interest are serendipitous and do not take place digitally.
 They are effectively invisible to the organization.
 - Personal contact, telephone, and email are the primary means of communication.